MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 **Solution**: Select the all the dependencies of the selected database and try again.

-#### Undo failure: After selecting "Undo" a dialog pops up indicating failure because the action would break a dependency link
+#### Undo failure: After selecting "Undo", "Update", or "Switch branch" a dialog pops up indicating failure because the action would break a dependency link

 **Description of problem**: The following error appears after an undo action if the action would break a dependency.